 Problem: Unintended Data Already Appearing in the Global TranspositionThe process of changing the key of a piece of music. line

 Logic Pro’s Global Transpose feature can sometimes act buggy, causing transposition information to appear even when you haven’t input any.
-This can be frustrating, as it disrupts your workflow and can lead to unintended changesJazz shorthand for Chord Changes; the chord progression in your project’s pitchThe perceived highness or lowness of a sound, determined by the frequency of the sound wave..
+This can be frustrating, as it disrupts your workflow and can lead to unintended changesJazz shorthand for Chord Changes; the chord progression in your project’s pitch.
 Fortunately, there is a straightforward workaround to fix this issue.

 Using the No Transpose Checkbox